-FLASH-OFF MODE

-This mode forcibly prevents automatic firing of the flash, thus allowing available light photography in museums, churches, etc. where flash photography is prohibited.

-- 1. Press the Mode Button until the I) symbol appears on the LCD Panel.
-(Fig. 39) - 2.
-Press the Release Burton and the shutter will be tripped without flash (maximum of approximately 1 second).

-\ To cancel this mode, press the Mode Button until there is a different mode symbol (or none) on the LCD Panel, or close the viewfinder cover.

-FLASH-ON MODE

-This forcibly trips the flash when you want to photograph subjects with sunlight to their side or back.
-It lets you take more natural looking pictures by softening harsh shadows.
+2. Press the Release Button.
+The flash system will begin with the pre-flash sequence.
+After a brief delay, the shutter will trip and the main flash will fire at a reduced brightness level.
+The Pre-flash sequence lasts approximately one second.
+Be sure to hold the camera still after pressing the Release Button until full the cycle is complete and the shutter has tripped.
+To cancel this mode' press the Mode Button to select a different mode symbol (or none) on the LCD Panel.
+FLASH-OFF MODE This mode forcibly prevents automatic firing of the flash, thus allowing available light photography in museums, churches, etc. where flash photography is prohibited.
+1. Press the Mode Button until the by) symbol appears on the LCD Panel.
+(Fig. 39) 2.
+Press the Release Button and the shutter will be tripped without flash (maximum of approximately 1/2 second).
+TO cancel this mode, press the Mode Button until there is a different mode symbol (or none) on the LCD Panel, or close the viewfinder cover.
+FLASH-ON MODE This forcibly trips the flash when you want to photograph subjects with sunlight to their side or back It lets you take more natural looking pictures by softening harsh shadows.
+1. Press the Mode Button until the ~ symbol appears on the LCD Panel.
+(Fig. 40)

-- 1. Press the Mode Button until the symbol appears on the LCD Panel.
-(Fig. 40) - 2.
-Press the Release Button.
-There will now be flash every time the shutter is tripped. - \ The camera will follow a daytime SYNCHRO-Sunlight Exposure program in cases of bright light. - \ The camera will go to slow synchro photography in cases of dim light. - \ To cancel this mode, press the Mode Button until there is a different mode symbol (or none) on the LCD Panel, or close the viewfinder cover.
+2. Press the Release Burton.
+There will now be flash every time the shutter is tripped.
+The camera will follow a daytime SYNCHRO-Sunlight Exposure program in cases of bright light.
+The camera will go to slow synchro photography in cases of dim light To cancel this mode, press the Mode Button until there is a different mode symbol (or none) on the LCD Panel, or close the viewfinder cover.
 TV MODE

 Use this mode to record your computer graphics or video images from the screen of a computer monitor or television.

-- 1. Press the Mode Burton until the $\sim$ , mark is displayed on the LCD Panel.
-(Fig. 41) Take the picture. - \ The Flash Unit will not activate in the TV Mode. - \ When taking pictures in the TV Mode, the shutter speed will be set between 1/30 sec. (wide) and 1/16 sec. (tale) and ISO will be reset to 100. - \ For TV Mode photography, slow-moving TV images will usually turn out clearer than fast-moving ones.
-Using a tripod and electronic cable release is recommended to prevent camera shake. - \ To use the self-timer in this mode, press the Mode Button until the camera is set to TV Mode, then press the Self-timer Button. - \ To cancel this mode, press the Mode Button until the LCD Panel shows a different mode symbol (or none), or close Viewfinder Cover.

-SINGLE AF MODE (PRE-FOCUS SHOOTING)

-Your camera's multi-beam auto focus system will provide excellent results in most shooting conditions.
+1. Press the Mode Button until the TV mark is displayed on the LCD Panel.
+(Fig. 41) Take the picture.
+The Flash Unit will not activate in the TV Mode.

+When taking pictures in the TV Mode, the shutter speed will be set between 1/30 sec (wide) and 1/16 sec. (tele) and ISO will be reset to 100.
+For TV Mode photography, slow-moving TV images will usually turn out clearer than fast-moving ones.
+Using a tripod and electronic cable release is recommended to prevent camera shake.
+To use the self-timer in this mode, press the Mode Button until the camera is set to TV Mode, then press the Self-timer Button.
+To cancel this mode, press the Mode Button until the LCD Panel shows a different mode symbol (or none), or close Viewfinder Cover.
+SINGLE AF MODE (PRE-FOCUS SHOOTING) Your camera's multi-beam autofocus system will provide excellent results in most shooting conditions.
 However, when the subject you wish to focus on is behind a window, fence or bars, located high or low in the viewfinder, you should use prefocus shooting.
 This will ensure a sharply focused image of your subject.
 When the subject is high or low within the viewfinder: